Ares-Developers/Ares-docs/new/weapons/ivanbombs.rst

   weapon.
 Defaults to :tag:`[CombatDamage]CanDetonateDeathBomb`.
 :tagdef:`[Weapon]IvanBomb.DetonateOnSell=boolean`
   Whether attached bombs shall explode if the victim is sold.
-Otherwise, the bomb will will just be disarmed.
+Otherwise, the bomb will just be disarmed.
 Defaults to :value:`yes`.
 :tagdef:`[Weapon]IvanBomb.Delay=integer`
   The number of frames that will elapse before the bomb detonates automatically.
   Defaults to :tag:`[CombatDamage]IvanTimedDelay`.